English

 Contents

-12 Fascinating Pena Palace Facts You Should Know
+12 Fascinating Pena Palace facts you should know

 High above the town of Sintra, Portugal, the Pena Palace stands like something out of a dream.
 Built on São Pedro de Penaferrim, the palace offers sweeping views of the town below.
-Its vibrant colors and intricate interiors create a charm that’s hard to resist.
+You’ll discover some fascinating facts about this iconic landmark that’ll help you experience its wonder even before you visit.

-12 interesting facts about Pena Palace
+12 interesting Pena Palace facts

 3. A royal transformation

 The monastery was severely damaged by lightning and then devastated by the Great Lisbon Earthquake in 1755.
-The ruins were abandoned for years—until 1838, when King Ferdinand II decided to breathe new life into the site.
+The ruins were abandoned for years—until 1838 when King Ferdinand II decided to breathe new life into the site.
+The king purchased the land, along with the Castle of the Moors nearby, and hired German engineer Baron Wilhelm von Eschwege to redesign the space as a royal summer residence.

 4. Romanticism in full bloom

 Pena Palace is a true masterpiece of Romantic architecture.
 It blends medieval Catholic symbolism, Islamic artistry, scientific romanticism, and even Greek mythology.
 The different styles work together to create a whimsical yet awe-inspiring structure.
+At the palace’s entrance, you’ll find a remarkable sculpture of Triton, symbolizing the creation of heaven and earth.

 7. A royal summer retreat